Since it is Friday the 13th, I wanted to dispel any superstitions about black cats. Just look at these pictures and read and see what you think.

 A sick, black kitten

 When I first saw Nori I was impressed with her friendliness, curiosity and playfulness.
-I later learned about some of her entertaining behaviors.
-Since I never owned a cat, I had no idea what I was in for until she joined me in my home.
-Also I added an “e” to her name to make it Norie.
-She was playful and interested in everything.
+Since I never owned a cat, I had no idea what I was in for until she came to my home.
+Also I added an “e” to slightly change her name to Norie.

 First thing I learned about cats was that female cats are almost always in heat unless they are fixed or pregnant and may be out of heat for only brief periods of time.
 They seem so needy and behave quite peculiarly when in heat.
 It is a biological drive which they have no control over.